espinozahector/RCC-ACM/README.md

 Preparing for the ACM Competition hosted @ RCC.
 For old competition problem sets or more info.
 [SoCalcontest.org](http://socalcontest.org/current/index.shtml)
 * Start here to practice!
 In order from novice to expert.
   - Recommend signing up on [codeforces.com](http://codeforces.com/)
-  - Attempt to solve these problems. *Answers are in [codeforces file](https://github.com/espinozahector/RCC-ACM/tree/master/CodeForces)*
+  - Attempt to solve these problems. *Answers are in the [codeforces directory](https://github.com/espinozahector/RCC-ACM/tree/master/CodeForces)*
     1. [Watermelon](http://codeforces.com/problemset/problem/4/A)
     2. [Elephant](http://codeforces.com/problemset/problem/617/A)
     3. [Football](http://codeforces.com/problemset/problem/96/A)